marko-londo/Code-Reference-Library/README.md

       # Iterate over each month
       for month in months:
-          # Filter the UFO data for the current month
+          # Organize the data from the date/time column by month and add it to a series called  month_data
           month_data = ufo_filtered[ufo_filtered["Date / Time"].dt.month == month]

           # Create a dataframe for the filtered data and store it in the data_by_month_df dictionary